-An interview about an eminent screenwriter and author, Nabendu Ghosh.
-His daughter, senior journalist Ratnottama Sengupta unfolds stories about her father.
+A conversation about an eminent screenwriter and author, Nabendu Ghosh.
+His daughter, senior journalist Ratnottama Sengupta, unfolds stories about her father.
 Click here to read.

 Ratnottama Sengupta writes of a time a palace called Bardhaman House became the centre of a unique tryst against cultural hegemony.
 The Language Movement of 1952 that started in Dhaka led to the birth of Bangladesh in 1971.
 In 1999, UNESCO recognised February 21 as the Mother Language Day.
 Click here to read.

 Ratnottama Sengupta sings her own paean in which a chorus of voices across the world join her to pay a tribute to a legend called Lata Mangeshkar.
 Click here to read.

 Ratnottama Sengupta muses on an NGO who has won a Magsaysay Award for his work with cloth distribution in India contextualising it against the issues raised in Give Me a Rag, Please by Nabendu Ghosh.
 Click here to read.

 Ratnottama Sengupta muses as she translates a Tagore’s song.
 Click here to read.

 Ratnottama Sengupta recaptures a time when as a teenager she witnessed a war that was fought to retain a language and culture.
 Click here to read.